 In a world that relies so much on appearance, both online and in the flesh, we are constantly reminded not to judge a book by its cover.
 Nothing is what it seems.
 This is indeed the underlying message of my new favourite MTV show.

-But it is also true that in recent years, with the increasing obsession with beauty and fame, sometimes all we know how to create is in fact… a cover.
+But it is also true that in recent years, with the increasing obsession with beauty and fame, sometimes all we know how to make is a cover.

-We Catfish.
+We all Catfish.
 Whether we change our profile picture or our persona to find love.
-Or likes.
-And I still can’t work out which one people are chasing more…
+Or likes (and I still can’t work out which one people are chasing more).

-Before my grandfather died he said he liked to look at this magazine and pretend I had finally settled down.
+Before my grandfather died, he said he liked to look at this magazine and pretend I had finally settled down.
 Which will always make me a little sad.

 Don’t be a blank canvas unless you are being paid to be so.
 Even then.
 It is a sacrifice.
 Please.
 We are given these amazing brains and experiences and emotions and a planet and a people that still need us to be present.
 To think.
 To stand-up.
 To form educated opinions.

 Beautiful Blank Books aren’t going to contribute anything.
 They aren’t going to fix anything.
 They aren’t going teach anything.
 We need to all stop being afraid to be more than a perception.
 We need to pour some unshakable substance in.

 We need to let a few people down.
 We can’t be liked, either with a blue thumb or with beating hearts, by everyone.
 We aren’t ever going to be able to fight for a world with more honesty and humanity if we, the next-to-lead generation, cannot even recognise either.

 It is always a pleasure and a gift, to read your thoughts and you lead me to think and understand more – thank you